medhajoshi2503/drug_comparison/README.md

-# drug_comparison
+# Drug comparison
-This code compares two drugs under tria on their effectiveness on toy data set
+This code compares two drugs under tria on their effectiveness on toy data set.
+This was developed as a part of a class assignment in the course work Introdcution of Machine learning.

+Follwing was the problem statement
+You are a drug manufacturer and you want to study whether your drug, namely drug A, leads to a higher rate of recovery than drug B.
+What are the input samples/feature vectors you will use, the loss function, hypothesis classes and the output labels.
+Justify your answers.
+How many samples of feature vectors will you require to obtain a PAC solution?
+Propose a learning algorithm and evaluate its performance using some toy data set.
+Now let us bring a small twist to the problem.
+Instead of wanting to study whether your drug is better, you want to show using your algorithm that your drug is indeed better.
+What is the difference between the above and the current scenario?
+How will you use the data set you had for the previous problem and obtain a PAC solution which favors drug A?

+**Answer**

 **Qualitative Definition of a Drug**
 Although there are many factors by which a drug can be qualified, when considered for use, below are parameters which are used to decide one drug over the other.